 Fertilising and Maintenance of Maples

-Feed in spring and autumn with some manure or a certified organic pelletised fertilizer.
-In addition regular drenches of eco-aminogro and eco-seaweed every 2-4 weeks will give amazing results and help build strong and healthy plants.
+Feed in spring and autumn with some manure or a certified organic pelletised fertiliser.
+In addition regular drenches of OCP eco-aminogro and OCP eco-seaweed every 2-4 weeks will give amazing results and help build strong and healthy plants.
 In particular it will build up cell strength in the leaves which is really important in arid or windy climates.
 Top up the mulch around the tree to help conserve water loss.

 Japanese maples really don’t like hot dry conditions and must receive adequate water during summer to look their best.
-Apply eco-hydrate to the soil monthly during hot seasons to ensure moisture retention around the roots.
+Apply OCP eco-hydrate to the soil monthly during hot seasons to ensure moisture retention around the roots.
 We strongly recommend eco-hydrate for Japanese maples in pots.

 Pests and Disease Problems